Table of Contents

-It's important to note that investing in vacant land is often a high-risk venture not recommended for novice real estate investors.
+First, it’s important to note that investing in vacant land is often a high-risk venture not recommended for novice real estate investors.
 Also, well-heeled investors may get into trouble with vacant land purchases.
 The price of land can be affected by various factors, including market rates, zoning limits, or site issues.
+So, with these risks in mind, instead of asking yourself, ‘is buying land a good investment?’ ask yourself, ‘is buying land a good investment for me?’

 Advantages of Investing in Vacant Land